 What are State Championships?
+Update

-State Championships are Tier 3 Events in which Duelists compete to earn invites to the WCQ: Continental Championship, along with exclusive prizes.
+State Championships are Tier 3 tournaments in which Duelists compete to earn invites to the 2023 WCQ: Oceanic Championship, along with exclusive prizes.
 Participants in State Championships are held to the highest standards of sportsmanship and are expected to be fully prepared for the event.